-7.7.6.4 WARNING SYSTEM
+7.7.7.4 WARNING SYSTEM

 In an off-site management plan, one of the most important prerequisites is a good 'Warning System'.
 Efficient warning system will save lives, prevent injuries and reduce losses.
-The Emergency Co-ordinator - Onsite in consultation with Emergency Co-ordinator Offsite will decide the appropriate warning system and implement it.
+The Chief Emergency Co-ordinator - Onsite in consultation with Emergency Co-ordinator Offsite willdecide the appropriate warning system and implement it.
 The warning systems are of the following types:

-✓ Disaster Warning (Maximum Credible Loss Scenario) High pitched continuous wailing siren may be used as follows:
+- ✓ Disaster Warning (Maximum Credible Loss Scenario) High pitched continuous wailing siren

 - ✓ Fire/Toxic Release

 - ✓ Long siren followed by short siren

 - ✓ All Clear

-Depending upon the nature of hazards and the area affected, other methods of warning
+Depending upon the nature of hazards and the area affected, other methods of warning may beused as follows:

-- ✓ Out-door warning sirens
+✓ Out-door warning sirens

-- ✓ Public address system with police

-- \checkmark ARP sirens

-- ✓ Mass media

-- ✓ Door to door visit by Civil/Defence Personnel

-- ✓ Telephone contact with schools and other organisations/public institutions

-- ✓ Information to be provided at common gathering places such as village canteens, shops, etc.
+- ✓ Public address system with police - ✓ ARP sirens - ✓ Mass media - ✓ Door to door visit by Civil/Defence Personnel - ✓ Telephone contact with schools and other organisations/public institutions - ✓ Information to be provided at common gathering places such as village canteens, shops, etc.

-7.7.6.5 SERVICES SUPPORT SYSTEM
+7.7.7.5 SERVICES SUPPORT SYSTEM